rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 When your print peels from the FEP film, there are a lot of suction forces involved.
 Unlike more expensive machines, it does not have a tilt peel mechanism; therefore, it relies on the FEP film's flexibility to provide a clean and successful peel.

-*If the film is too tightly tensioned, your prints won't peel off properly and may stick to the build plate, too loosely tensioned, and it'll have layer lines or other unwanted artifacts.*
+*If the film is too tightly tensioned, your prints won't peel off properly and may stick to the build-plate, too loosely tensioned, and it'll have layer lines or other unwanted artifacts.*

 A correctly tensioned FEP at a normal room temperature will give the best print results and avoid print failures or delamination problems.